maarten-pennings/mRPM/arduino/README.md

 The mRPM firmware consists of the following modules
  - mRPM, the main program
  - MAX7219_Dot_Matrix, a driver for the 4 x 8x8 dot matrix - by [Nick Gammon](https://github.com/nickgammon/MAX7219_Dot_Matrix)
- - bitBangedSPI, the SPI driver use dby the dot matrix driver - by [Nick Gammon](https://github.com/nickgammon/bitBangedSPI)
+ - bitBangedSPI, the SPI driver used by the dot matrix driver - by [Nick Gammon](https://github.com/nickgammon/bitBangedSPI)
  - a font for the matrix - by [Nick Gammon](https://github.com/nickgammon/MAX7219_Dot_Matrix)

 The latter three modules are written by [Nick Gammon](https://github.com/nickgammon).
 Experienced Arduino programmers will store those modules in their library.
 For easy integration, they are copied into this project.

-Note that the font matrix has been patched.
+Note that the font has been patched.
 It contains 11 special characters: the digits '0' to '9' and the dash '-', all with a trailing decimal dot.

 ## Steps